Classic Burns Night menu ideas

 Dessert: Raspberry cranachan trifle

 No Burns Night supper would be complete without a light and creamy bowlful of cranachan.
-We’ve upgraded this simple recipe to serve a crowd and turned it into an epic cranachan trifle.
-It serves 10, so you’ll have two portions leftover to enjoy the next day, hosts’ perks!
+We’ve upgraded this simple recipe and turned it into an epic cranachan trifle.
+It serves 10, so you'll have plenty left to enjoy the following days.
 More whisky is called for in this traditional dessert of cream, fruit and oatmeal.
 Layer up crunchy flapjack-style toasted oats, smooth mascarpone and fresh raspberries for a tasty twist on the traditional.
+Alternatively, if you want to make the classic, then check out our cranachan recipe.

 Make sure you have a respectable dram to help you celebrate, with our guides to the best Scotch, 10 best whiskies from around the world and top craft whiskies.
 Whether you’re after something peated and smoky or a delicate fruity flavour, we have something for everyone.

 Don’t fancy straight spirits?
 Break out the bartending kit and mix up one of our best ever whisky cocktail recipes.
 Sip a sophisticated old fashioned with a twist of orange or a simple whisky highball with a touch of mint.